About That Highway Borrowing Bill …

 S.C.
 Gov. Nikki Haley has given the state of South Carolina a powerful incentive to abuse its eminent domain powers under a massive borrowing bill signed this week.

-Here’s the relevant section of the $500 billion highway borrowing bill signed by Haley …
+Here’s the relevant section of the $500 million highway borrowing bill signed by Haley …

 The (S.C.
 Department of Transportation) may transfer from the state highway secondary system any road under its jurisdiction, determined by the department to be of low traffic importance, to one of the parties indicated in this section if mutual consent is reached between the department and the party that the road is being transferred to: